-A joyful story; a profound story even.
-But why is there a short version that immediately follows the long version?
-One theory would be that the short version was the one that was well known and Luke dug to find the full details behind it.
+Both versions bring to us a joyful story; a profound story even.
+But why is there a shorter version that immediately follows the longer version?
+One theory would be that the short version was the one that was well known and Luke dug to find the full details behind it and included them as a prologue.
 That might explain why there's a long version, but why then the shorter version?

-I belive the answer to that question lies in what brackets the shorter version of Peter's experience with Cornelius.
+I believe the answer to that question lies in what brackets the shorter version of Peter's experience with Cornelius.
 The three verses at the beginning and the one verse at the end not only provide a wrapper for the shorter version of the story of Cornelius' conversion but also signal that this shorter version is not even really about Cornelius' conversion.
 This text is not merely a replay of that momentous event in Caesarea but is a subsequent and perhaps even more momentous event that took place in Jerusalem.
 I emphasise this because when we hear this text we tend to hear the story of the conversion of the Gentiles - but that's the focus of the longer version.
 Here, instead, we have an episode of the conversion of the church.